The Creative Writing Program has a juried curriculum whereby interested students must apply for most courses in the program.

-Majors can do supervised teaching of creative writing in the Oberlin public schools, or pursue other supervised activities related to creative writing.

-In addition, several campus-based publications employ student writers and welcome student submissions including the Oberlin Review student newspaper, the Oberlin Alumni Magazine, and the Plum Creek Review literary journal, among others.
-Majors contribute their best work to a senior anthology.
+Majors can do supervised teaching of creative writing in Oberlin Public Schools or pursue similar related actiities.
+Several campus-based publications employ student writers and welcome student submissions including the Oberlin Review student newspaper, the Oberlin Alumni Magazine, and the Plum Creek Review literary journal, the Synapse science magazine, among others.
+Majors also contribute their best work to a senior anthology.

-About 500 students have majored in creative writing since the Creative Writing Program began, and about 20 to 30 students graduate from the program each year.
+About 700 students have majored in creative writing since the Creative Writing Program began, and about 20 to 30 students graduate from the program each year.
 Many graduates receive fellowships and assistantships to such leading institutions as Brown University, University of Iowa, University of Virginia, and Columbia University to earn the MA, MFA, and PhD.

-Those entering the workforce after Oberlin obtain writing positions in varied fields: publishing, law, teaching, government, the ministry, social work, library science, journalism, computer technology, academia, and in various expressions of the arts such as dance, drama, painting, film, and television.
+Those entering the workforce after Oberlin obtain writing positions in varied fields—publishing, law, teaching, government, the ministry, social work, library science, journalism, computer technology, academia, and in various expressions of the arts such as dance, drama, painting, film, and television.